jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 Here's what you will be able to achieve by the end of this tutorial.

 <div style="margin: 20px 0; padding: 15px; background-color: #e3f2fd; border-radius: 8px; border-left: 4px solid #1976d2;">
-<strong>Before We Begin:</strong> <em style="font-size: 14px;">I'm constantly working to improve this tutorial and make your learning journey as enjoyable as possible!
+<strong>Before We Begin:</strong> <em style="font-size: 14px;">I'm constantly working to improve this tutorial and make your learning journey enjoyable.
 Your feedback matters - share your frustrations, questions, or suggestions on Reddit/Discord/LinkedIn.
 Loved it?
 Let me know what worked well for you!
 Together, we'll make game development with Rust and Bevy more accessible for everyone.</em>
 </div>

 ## Procedural Generation